 How do I unfreeze my Demat account?

 You can pay the Demat renewal fee to your DP and unfreeze your Demat account.
 Renewal of Demat account is simple, you can pay the fee via wallets like eSewa, Khalti, IME Pay, or Connect IPS.
 You can also renew your account by paying in the bank physically.
+If the account is minor and account holder completes 18 years then you need to convert your account to major by going to bank and respective capitals.

 What is the freeze balance in Mero Share?